contao/contao/core-bundle/UPGRADE.md

 ### Article CSS IDs

-In Contao 3, the alias of an article was automatically used as its CSS ID, if no custom CSS ID was defined.
+In Contao 3 the alias of an article was automatically used as its CSS ID, if no custom CSS ID was defined.
 In Contao 4 the default CSS ID will be generated from its numeric ID, e.g. `article-1`.

+### Database::listTables()

+In Contao 3 the table inspection methods of the `Database` class processed both tables and views.
+However, the Doctrine schema manager, which is used in Contao 4, only processes tables.